The Most Important Hiking Essentials That Every Hiker Needs

 Hiking Essentials:

-Before we start, I made this quiz, as a fun way to see what hiking essential you embody most/which essential you mostly likely will need the most when hiking.
-This is meant to be a fun way to learn a little more about hiking and yourself.
-So, if you want to take the quiz, just click the picture below and get started!
+Before we start, I made this quiz, as a fun way to see what hiking essential you embody most.
+So, whatever hiking essential you receive, is the essential that I would look into buying first.
+This is meant to be a fun way to see what essential you need most and to learn more about hiking.
+So, if you want to take the quiz, just click, take the quiz, below.

 1. Hiking Essentials Clothing

 Okay, to start off this hiking essentials list, just like anything, clothing is pretty important when you hike.
-It’s not as important in the summer time verses the winter time, but can still be tricky to decide what to wear when the mornings are cool and the afternoons are blazing with the sun.
-So, I always suggest LAYERING!
+It’s not as important in the summer time verses the winter, but can still be tricky to decide what to wear when the mornings are cool and the afternoons are hot.
+So, I always suggest LAYER!
 I will always start with underwear, then my base layers.
 I wear a thin short or long sleeve shirt (depending on the temperature that day), and then usually a long pair of leggings or hiking pants.

 When hiking, I rarely wear shorts, to avoid cuts from branches and dirt getting on my legs.
 Although, on really hot summer days, I will bring a thin pair of biker shorts to put on if it gets really hot in the afternoons or I will wear those instead of my leggings.
 Then, after my base layer I will start to layer.
 I always bring my puffy.
 This IS an ESSENTIAL hiking item in my opinion for summer and winter, especially during the fall time.
 Puffies are great, because they will keep you warm and you can EASILY scrunch them up in your bag.
 So, for clothing, here are my essentials: